Dhruv-A/my_website/_posts/posts/2021-09-02-graphing-covid.md

 ## Predicting Future COVID Values

-Using the exponential curve, I created a function $ g $ to predict the number of cases a specified number of days after 1st June 2021.
+Using the exponential curve, I created a function $ g $ to predict the number of cases a specified number of days after 1st July 2021.

 ~~~python
 def g(t):